NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-07-20-july-sprint.md

 ## [WCMSFEQ-1040] Remove Modernizr dependency

 The now-unnecessary Modernizr library adds a small amount of weight and build complexity.
 Removing it required JS, CSS, and build changes.

+## [WCMSFEQ-982] Fix video thumbnail not showing in accordions on CTHP

+Images were disabled to save space before we started using videos in CTHP cards.
+The video preview image was also being disabled of course, but to ill effect.
+CSS change to CTHP.scss.